chenningg/cz2006-suibian/README.md

-# suibian
+# Suibian
-Suibian app for Software Engineering course in Nanyang Technological University.
+Suibian is an app for you to use with your friends when everyone doesn't know what they want to eat.